 Nonetheless, Verstappen's superstar status is confirmed, while Sainz, though clearly very talented, was never really able to shine as brightly courtesy of the endless list of reliability issues.

-Both drivers are retained for 2016, whilst the Renault has been (wisely) ditched in favour of the (year old) Ferrari unit.
+Both drivers were retained for 2016, whilst the Renault was ditched in favour of the (year old) Ferrari unit.

-With sister-team Red Bull sticking with the Renault (Tag Heuer) it will be interesting to compare not only the STR11 with the RB12, but the Faenza team's drivers with their Milton Keynes rivals.
+With sister-team Red Bull sticking with the Renault (Tag Heuer) it was going to be interesting to compare not only the STR11 with the RB12, but the Faenza team's drivers with their Milton Keynes rivals.